rdemboski/GMS2-Projects/README.md

-**This repository was used for CS413, in completing the assigned projects.**
+**This repository was used for CS-413 Virtual Worlds at Northern Arizona University.
+Each Project was created with Game Maker Studio 2 and programmed in the GML language.
+These projects are open-source and free for everyone to try.**